Suppression of scalar power on large scales and associated bispectra: Introduction

 The remainder of this paper is organized as follows.
-In the next section, we shall discuss the power spectra that arise in the different inflationary scenarios of interest, viz inflation with kinetically dominated initial conditions, the Starobinsky model, punctuated inflation, the hard cut-off model and the model which is dual to kinetic domination.
-We shall also compare the scalar power spectra with the CMB data.
-In section~\ref{sec:toa}, we shall discuss the third order action governing the curvature perturbation, including the boundary terms.
-In section~\ref{sec:sbs}, we shall numerically evaluate the scalar bispectra that arise in all these models.
+In the next section, we shall discuss the power spectra that arise in the different inflationary scenarios of interest, viz. inflation with kinetically dominated initial conditions, the Starobinsky model, punctuated inflation, the hard cut-off model and the model which is dual to kinetic domination.
+We shall also compare the scalar and tensor power spectra with the CMB data.
+In Sec.~\ref{sec:toa}, we shall discuss the third order action governing the curvature perturbation, including the boundary terms.
+In Sec.~\ref{sec:sbs}, we shall numerically evaluate the scalar bispectra that arise in all these models.
 We shall also present the analytical calculation of the scalar bispectrum in the hard cut-off model.
-In section~\ref{sec:fnl}, we shall describe the amplitude and the shape of the scalar non-Gaussianity parameter $\fnl$ that arise in all the cases.
-In section~\ref{sec:cr}, we shall examine the consistency relation governing the scalar bispectrum in the squeezed limit.
-We shall conclude in section~\ref{sec:dis} with a summary of the results obtained.
-In an appendix, we shall illustrate the imprints of the initial kinetically dominated epoch on the scalar power spectrum across different inflationary models.
+In Sec.~\ref{sec:fnl}, we shall describe the amplitude and the shape of the scalar non-Gaussianity parameter $\fnl$ that arise in all the cases.
+In Sec.~\ref{sec:cr}, we shall examine the consistency relation governing the scalar bispectrum in the squeezed limit.
+We shall conclude in Sec.~\ref{sec:dis} with a summary of the results obtained.
+In two appendices, we shall illustrate the imprints of the initial kinetically dominated epoch on the scalar power spectrum across different inflationary models and discuss the constraints on the cosmological parameters in some specific models.

 A few words on our conventions and notations are in order at this stage of our discussion.
 We shall work with natural units wherein $\hbar=c=1$, and define the Planck mass to be $\Mpl=(8\,\pi\, G)^{-1/2}$.
-We shall adopt the signature of the metric to be $(-,+,+,+)$ and assume the background to be the spatially flat Friedmann-Lema\^itre-Robertson-Walker (FLRW) line element described by the scale factor $a$ and the Hubble parameter~$H$.
+We shall adopt the signature of the metric to be $(-,+,+,+)$ and assume the background to be the spatially flat Friedmann-Lema\^itre-Robertson-Walker~(FLRW) line element described by the scale factor $a$ and the Hubble parameter~$H$.
 An overdot and an overprime shall represent differentiation with respect to the cosmic time ($t$) and the conformal time ($\eta$) coordinates, respectively.
-Further, we shall denote the number of e-folds by~$N$.
+Further, we shall denote the number of $e$-folds by~$N$.